 She looked around at everyone before continuing, “If there isnt anything else Commander we have your quarters all set and I have a ship to prepare.“

-Órlaith exhaled, straightening in her seat before standing.
+Órlaith exhaled, and used the the table to push herself upright.
 Erin mirrored her captain’s movement.
 “Agreed.
 The sooner we’re underway, the better.”

-The three officers exchanged final nods with Kirin, a sense of silent understanding passing between them.
-The weight of their new assignments hung in the air, and each felt the gravity of what lay ahead.
-They turned in unison, their movements synchronized by years of camaraderie and shared purpose.
-The soft hiss of the doors echoed in the otherwise silent observation lounge as they opened, and rhe the officers to step out into the corridor leaving Kirin and her staff behind.
+The three officers exchanged final nods with Kirin, a silent understanding between them.
+With their new assignments weighing on them they turned in unision.
+The soft hiss of the doors echoed in the otherwise silent observation lounge as they filed out leaving Kirin and her staff behind in the silent room.